Ever wondered why psychedelics are illegal?

 In the eyes of the U.S. government, issues of drug misuse are not a matter of public health but a matter of criminal justice — and taxes.
 To understand why psychedelic drugs are illegal, one might look to the early days of post-Revolution America, to a nation $25 million in debt, and the Western frontiers of Pennsylvania where home distilling was central to the local economy and culture.

 The Whisky Excise Tax placed an undue burden on rural citizens with small distillery operations who were using whiskey as a form of monetary exchange.
 The tax was proposed and justified by the first Treasury Secretary, Alexander Hamilton, who determined alcohol an immoral luxury.

 Fifteen years after “no taxation without representation,” the United States had its first “sin tax.”
 It was not about raising taxes to combat alcohol misuse; it was about taxing people who use alcohol to pay for the government’s operations.
 That did not land well with former British subjects who had just endured a revolutionary war.

-Between 1791-1794 the Whiskey Rebellion rose in the Western Pennsylvania frontier as distillers refused to pay a tax they felt no obligation to.
-The rebels tarred and feathered tax collectors, launched a small militia of 500, and were eventually put down by Washington’s troops numbered at 13,000.
+Between 1791 and 1794 the Whiskey Rebellion rose in the Western Pennsylvania frontier as distillers refused to pay a tax they felt no obligation to.
+The rebels tarred and feathered tax collectors launched a small militia of 500, and were eventually put down by Washington’s troops numbered 13,000.
 The message was clear — taxes would be enforced by threat of violence.